Scientific Name

 Description

-It needs a strong, bright light.
+It needs an intense, bright light.
 They can withstand full summer sunlight once acclimated.
 In the winter, provide bright light.
-It prefers warmer temperatures of 70 to 80 °F (21 to 27 °C) but will survive down to 40 °F (4.5 °C).
-Feed with a cactus fertilizer in the summer only.
+It prefers warmer temperatures of 70°F to 80°F (21°C to 27°C) but will survive down to 40°F (4.5°C).
+Feed with cactus fertilizer only in the summer.
 Suspend feeding in the winter as the plant goes dormant.

 See more at How to Grow and Care for Aloe.